Kimanis–Keningau Highway

+The road which passes through the bridge of Kimanis River close to the first climb of the highway, which takes about 16%.

 Kimanis–Keningau Highway is a state highway in Sabah, Malaysia, connecting the town of Kimanis to Keningau.
 It also acts as an alternative for Federal Route 500 from Kota Kinabalu to Tenom which is nowadays somewhat under-use.
-The 53 km highway began as a main logging road before being upgraded to a full two-lane highway.
+The 53 km highway from Ulu Kimanis began as a main logging road before being upgraded to a full two-lane highway.
 The highway was opened to traffic in 2006.

 Even though the highway is relatively short and is in very good condition, it is notorious for its very steep gradients along the way, ranging from 10% to about 25%, making the Kimanis–Keningau Highway as the steepest highway in Malaysia.
 As a result, climbing road lanes are provided at steep sections.

 A gravity hill induced by optical illusion is located 11 km from Keningau.
 It is reported that at the gravity hill, there is a slope which appears as a downhill slope, but is actually an uphill slope.

+Route background

+Kimanis–Keningau Highway starts from the Kimanis roundabout near Petronas on Federal Route 1 alongside Shell, and terminus at the city of Keningau.
+The highway crosses the high-altitude mountainous Crocker Range within the Crocker Range National Park boundary, up until 1,371 m above sea level, along a 6.5 km yellow line road markings for a fog zone, and gravity hill.

+While the road takes about one hour and five minutes to one hour ten minutes using ordinary passenger vehicle, heavy-duty commercial lorry is two hour to three hours due to the highways extreme steep gradient.

-Rest and restaurant stops
+Rest and restaurant stop

 There are at least three popular stops along the highway: